gramineproject/gramine-scaffolding/Documentation/hacking.rst

   builds.

 - ``customize`` (rendered as :file:`.scag/mmdebstrap-hooks/customize.sh`): Runs
   after all deb packages have been installed.
-This is step 3: it copies the app to :file:`/app` inside the chroot, then renders the manifest inside the chroot using ``gramine-manifest`` and signs the enclave with ``gramine-sgx-sign``.

-  If you want to adjust ``gramine-manifest`` invocation in the new framework, you can inherit from this template and adjust ``{% block manifest_args %}``.
+Normally not needed, all customisation happens in ``Dockerfile``, but might be used for exotic setups which need to be cached in ``rootfs.tar`` instead of Docker layers.

 All hooks are executed with the first argument being the path to temporary chroot directory, so if you need to run something inside chroot, you should